Package net.sf.jasperreports.view

 Viewing Reports

 The JasperReports library comes with built-in viewers for viewing the generated reports in its proprietary format or in the proprietary XML format produced by the internal XML exporter.
 It is a Swing-based component.
 Other Java applications can easily integrate this component without having to export the documents into more popular formats in order to be viewed or printed.
-The JRViewer class represents this visual component.
-It can be customized to respond to a particular application's needs by subclassing it.
-For example, you could add or remove buttons from the existing toolbar.
+TheJRViewer class represents

-JasperReports also comes with a simple Swing application that uses the visual component for viewing the reports.
-This application helps view reports stored on disk in the JasperReports *.jrprint proprietary format or in the JRPXML format produced by the default XML exporter.
+component for viewing the reports.
+This application helps view reports stored on disk in

-This simple Java Swing application is implemented in the JasperViewer class and is used in almost all the provided samples for viewing the generated reports.
+This simple Java Swing application is implemented in the

 To view a sample report if you have the Ant build tool installed on your system, go to the desired sample directory and launch the following from the command line:

->ant view
+>ant view or >ant viewXml

 Customizing Viewers

-• JasperViewer - use this class to view generated reports, either as in-memory objects or serialized objects on disk or even stored in XML format.
+Built-in viewers are represented by the following two classes:- JasperViewer- use this class to view generated reports, either as in-memory objects or serialized objects on disk or even stored in XML format.

-• JasperDesignViewer - use this class to preview report templates, either in JRXML or compiled form.
+- JasperDesignViewer- use this class to preview report templates, either in JRXML or compiled form.

 If the functionality of this basic visual component is not sufficient, one can adapt it by subclassing it.
 For example, to create an extra button on the toolbar of this viewer, extend the component and add that button in the new visual component obtained by subclassing.